All Episodes

 Is this the kind of temperament we want to see in a potential president?

-They're burying it, and if and those places that are not burying it are not acting like it's any big deal.
+And if, and those places that are not burying it are not acting like it's any big deal.

-Uh, and it's not the first such verbal screw up that Hillary has engaged in, such as the screeching, angry, out-of-control womp woman talking about not being allowed to dissent against sitting administrations and then the other the black dialect, I no way tart.
+And it's not the first such verbal screw-up that Hillary has engaged in, such as the screeching, angry, out-of-control woman talking about not being allowed to dissent against sitting administrations and then the other the black dialect, ain't no way tart, all this kind of stuff that literally would destroy any Republican.

-They would, the media would take the occasion of these events to destroy any Republican.
+The media would take the occasion of these events to destroy any Republican.

-This is gonna be looped.
+This is going to be looped.

 It already is looped.